 - The condition existed for such a length of time that the owner/possessor should have discovered and corrected it prior to the slip and fall incident in question.

 Slip and fall accidents are very complex and often difficult to prove.
 A thorough understanding of the ever-changing and fact-specific laws regarding the various and numerous incidents that result in premises liability is essential to successful legal representation.
-If you have been involved in a slip and fall accident contact an experienced slip and fall attorney at Grey Law for a free legal case evaluation.
+If you have been involved in a slip and fall accident contact an experienced Los Angeles slip & fall attorney at Grey Law for a free legal case evaluation.
 Our attorneys can explain the legal process, evaluate your case, and discuss how we may be able to obtain compensation for you.
 Call us at 323-857-9500.

 There must be some form of negligence on the part of the owner or occupier of property before there can be any liability.
 It is necessary to understand the difference between the owner of the property and the occupier of the property and their relative liability.
 There are three different types of people who may be on the property because the degree of responsibility owed by an owner or occupier varies according to the status of the person who is injured.
 These types are invitees, licensees, and trespassers.